watchmypizza/Meteor/README.md

 /configure modlogs >> Set a dedicated mod-logs channel to log moderation actions

 /configure botrole >> Set a role that is the bot role, members under this role will not be counted as members in the $ ls command

+/configure suggestions >> Configure a suggestions channel, so the bot can automatically react ✅ and ❌ to the suggestions.

 --- Counting Commands ---